15 Top-Rated Attractions & Things to Do in Tralee, Ireland

 Address: Town Park, Denny Street, Tralee

 Built on the site of a chapel dating back to 1780, the beautiful Gothic revival St. John's Church was renovated over 10 years and reopened in 1960.
-The recent revamp resulted in a more updated, modern take on stained-glass windows.
-The most famous window, though, is the Great Sanctuary Window, which dates back to the church's beginnings in 1861.
-It features Christ, St. John the Baptist and the Twelve Apostles.
+The somewhat recent revamp resulted in a more updated, modern take on stained-glass windows.
+The most famous of which dates back to the church's beginnings in 1861.
+Known as the Great Sanctuary Window, it features Christ, St. John the Baptist, and the Twelve Apostles.

 Today, the church's tall, elegant spire reaches high above its bustling streets, a beacon guiding Tralee's residents to its well-groomed grounds in the center of town.